tamaragevorgyan/gettyimages-api/quick-start.md

 3. Click **Register**.
 You will receive an email presently with a confirmation link.
 Click the link.
 4. Sign in with your Mashery Member credentials.

-### Once your have registered an application and received an api key
+### After registering an application and receiving an api key

 1. Finish reading this overview.
 2. Play with and learn more about the technical details using our interactive [endpoint documentation](https://connect.gettyimages.com/swagger/ui/index.html).